pani-vishal/droplet-counter/README.md

 ### Training
 To train the classification models run [train_models.ipynb](./train_models.ipynb), until the Inference section.

+***Note: In the repository only a base VGG16 model is provided.
+It is adviced to first download the models folder from this [link](https://drive.google.com/drive/folders/1dhmL0kUXCenjLNVRh0BIINGWq-0MMAFO?usp=sharing) and replace the current `/models` folder.***
 ## GUI
 The GUI provides an intuitive way to do inference and annotate the images.
 To run the GUI, type the following command:
 ```